John Horam: Environment, population growth and immigration

-In a speech in the Lords on 10 December 2020 on the Statutory Instruments introducing new immigration rules, Horam said that ‘this Statutory instrument has been brought about by the UK’s exiting of the EU and therefore leaving the free movement of people system which prevails in the EU."
+In a speech in the Lords on 10 December 2020 on the Statutory Instruments introducing new immigration rules, Horam said that "this Statutory instrument has been brought about by the UK’s exiting of the EU and therefore leaving the free movement of people system which prevails in the EU".
 He stated that the Blair Labour Government had bought in heavily to free movement and mass immigration and the results were devastating for some working class communities.
 He specifically cited the experience of Paul Embery, the Labour and trade union activist, whose book, Despised, sets out the effect on Dagenham, where he was born.
 Horam said he hopes that "present politicians of all parties understand the lessons of the last 20 years and listen more to the views of the British people".

 In a letter to The Times on 7 September 2022, Horam wrote: “the rapid population growth of recent decades is causing significant housing, environmental and social problems for our already heavily populated island...and most (80 per cent) of the increase is down to immigration.
 The answer is to restore the limits and restraints on the number of work and other visas granted each year; these were part of government policy under all parties until the Blair government steadily abolished them.”

 In a letter to The Times on 20 May 2023, Horam wrote: "There is a way of proving more genuinely affordable homes without destroying even more of the precious countryside in our small island.
 It includes reducing net immigration, banning second homes or taxing them more heavily, doing the same for foreign ownership of homes and revising the compulsory purchase laws to give local authorities the power to buy land at a reasonable rate."

 The Union

-In a letter to The Times on 2 July 2021 Lord Horam suggested that one way of improving Union relations within the UK would be to have “regular meetings between the Prime Minister and the First Ministers, revolving between Cardiff, Belfast, Edinburgh and London.”
+In a letter to The Times on 2 July 2021 Lord Horam suggested that one way of improving Union relations within the UK would be to have “regular meetings between the Prime Minister and the First Ministers, revolving between Cardiff, Belfast, Edinburgh and London”.

 Common Sense Group of Conservatives

-In 2021 Lord Horam helped in setting up, with Sir John Hayes, MP for South Holland the Deepings, the Common Sense Group of Conservative Parilamentarians.
-This is now a substantial group in Parliament with a strong core of new “Red Wall” MPs.
-It campaigns for a robust approach to immigration, law and order and “wokery” and supports the Levelling Up agenda.
+As of 2021, Lord Horam was a member of the Common Sense Group of Conservative Parliamentarians chaired by Sir John Hayes.
+It campaigns for a tougher approach to immigration, breaking up the BBC, opposing “woke ideology” and attacks the concept of institutional racism.